kata-ai/development-standard/frontend/docs/typescript-guidelines.md

 ## Modules

-### Prefer using named exports over default exports

-All modules should use named exports where possible.
-It's easier to refactor our codebase that way.

-The only exception to this rule is when a module is being code-split (e.g. a lazy-loaded React component).

 ### Prefer using a single entry point

 When exporting modules from multiple files within the same folder, collect those exports inside an `index.js` file in the root level of that folder.